 BCS Championship: Alabama 34, Navy 7

-the offense will be unstoppable from start to finish, Mark Ingram will rush for 1,200 yards, Trent Richardson will rush for more than 1,000 yards, Greg McElroy will become Alabama's first 3,000-yard passer, and Julio Jones will smash Alabama's single-season record for catches.
+As for Alabama, the offense will be unstoppable from start to finish, Mark Ingram will rush for 1,200 yards, Trent Richardson will rush for more than 1,000 yards, Greg McElroy will become Alabama's first 3,000-yard passer, and Julio Jones will smash Alabama's single-season record for catches.
 I understand that the non-conference schedule includes a difficult challenge—a September 11th home date with Penn State, plus Florida and travels to Tennessee and LSU in back-to-back games.
 But the Crimson Tide’s did more than re-load when it pulled in a recruiting class that is one of the best in the nation, highlighted by defensive back commitments Keenan Allen and DeMarcus Milliner.

 SuperBowl XLV: Falcons 14, Steelers 3